 So for the next few posts, I’ll be posting mechanic ideas that have been bouncing around my head.
 Fantasyworld problems and Distant Lands also, but I just want to see what mechanics I can come up with, what seems good, and what doesn’t.
 Hopefully this all ends up in the next “edition” of Fornax, if I think the idea is worth pursuing.
 Some will be minor, a couple will be major, and at least one is probably transformative.
 But the point is to get the ideas out there, and get other people thinking about this kind of stuff.

 First up: damage.
 Here’s my idea: damage thresholds.
 Your damage roll isn’t how much damage you do, at least not directly.
-Instead, 1-6 on a roll is 1 damage, 7-12 is 2 damage, and so on and so on.
+Instead, 1-6 on a roll is 1 damage, 7-12 is 2 damage, and so on.
 Bring down the max health of everything to compensate.
 The toughest humans shouldn’t have more than 10hp.
 Incredibly tough monsters may have 20.

 What does this accomplish?
 First, it keeps threats threatening, and does so in a way that immediately communicates the threat.
 1 damage is dangerous, always.
 Getting hit by an attack is always impactful.
 In the old system, even if you only have 20HP, a giant can throw a boulder the size of a cow, hit you, and deal like 5% of your total health.
 Blech.
 Boring.